retrotruestory/M1DEV/README.md

 The microcode includes special entries such as "UNUSABLE" and "Unreachable" to manage error conditions or invalid states.
 This helps ensure that the system can gracefully handle unexpected situations.
+  >[!NOTE]
+>I think the “UNUSABLE” microcode position exists because there is logic in the microcode section of the control card that u
+  >ses microcode address 0x1FF for a special condition.
+Thus, the micocode word at 0x1FF will never be used.
+I don’t
+  >immediately remember the details.
+There is probably something similar going on with address 0x1FE.

 9. Control Flow Emphasis

 Microcode emphasizes control flow, with each instruction concluding with a NEXT directive (e.g., NEXT(FALLTHRU) or NEXT(PCtoMAR)).
 This defines how control is transferred to the next instruction, ensuring proper sequencing.
+    >[!NOTE]
+>I did this because it seemed simpler to me at the time.
+For many microcoded CPUs, there would exist a special microcode
+  >program counter to control execution flow through the microcode.
+Instead, I simply have each microcode instruction declare
+  >which microcode instruction be executed next.
+This allowed me to not bother with added a microcode PC.

 10. Distinction Between Data Movement and Control Operations